Diffusion Models Memorize in Training -- and Generalize in Inference: Model error causes generalization

 The scale of the generalization gap is determined by the geometry around training points, hence it is also influenced by the density of training points on the manifold.
-The results in \cref{fig:gen-gap} suggested this with the much smaller CIFAR datasets showing significantly higher levels of overfit than the larger ImageNet dataset, especially when comparing models with a similar number of parameters.
-Accordingly, a denser distribution of training points on the manifold shows a significantly reduced gap in the toy model.
-This also suggests that condition granularity amplifies the gap, since in the toy model it's equivalent to reducing the dataset to a specific subset.
+The results in \cref{fig:gen-gap} suggested this, with the much smaller CIFAR datasets showing significantly higher levels of overfit than the larger ImageNet dataset, especially when comparing models with a similar number of parameters.
+Similarly, theoretical analyses show that the memorization-generalization crossover depends on the ratio of data structure dimensionality to dataset size \cite{achilli2024losingdimensionsgeometricmemorization,buchanan2025edgememorizationdiffusionmodels}.
+Indeed, a denser distribution of training points on the manifold shows a significantly reduced gap in the toy model (\cref{fig:toy-gaps}b).
+Furthermore, this suggests that increasing the number of classes in class conditional models (condition granularity) amplifies the gap, since in the toy model it's equivalent to reducing the dataset to specific subsets.
+Applying diffusion guidance \cite{karras2024guidingdiffusionmodelbad} to the toy model, it predicts a steady increase in the generalization gap as the guidance weight increases (\cref{fig:toy-gaps}c).
+We tested these predictions in \cref{sec:strong-condition,sec:guidance} against real diffusion models.